 Stolen debit card numbers can result in overdrafts and bounced checks.
 Your liability will depend on how quickly you report the theft.

-If you notify the card issuer immediately and before the card is used, your liability is $0; it is up $50 if you notify the card issuer within two business days (or 60 days for unauthorized withdraws appearing on your monthly statement); after that, if more than 60 days pass and you have not notified the card issuer, your liability could be unlimited.
+If you notify the card issuer immediately and before the card is used, your liability is $0; it is up to $50 if you notify the card issuer within two business days (or 60 days for unauthorized withdrawals appearing on your monthly statement); after that, if more than 60 days pass and you have not notified the card issuer, your liability could be unlimited.

 Thus, if your credit or debit card numbers are stolen, immediately contact the card issuer.